csci430-os/vscode-remote-devcontainer/README.md

 #### STEP 4: Install Remote Development Containers extension from [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 Alternatively, simply search for Remote Containers in your extensions.
-It will probably be a recommended extension for you after installing the Docker Decktop.
+It will probably be a recommended extension for you after installing the Docker Desktop.
 <br />
 <br />